lbee2012/c-o-o-l---t-o-o-l-s/patch.md

 - Check for update of those files
 - Multi-Language support
+    - EN-US
+    - VI-VN

-- Next file will replace the previous with new information
+- Next file will replace the previous with new information as new window
+    - For example, previous version:
+        - Name A
+            - Option
+            - a
+            - b
+            - Process
+        - Name B
+            - Option
+            - a
+            - b
+            - Process
+        - Name n

+    - Replace all of it with only one context

 ***
 # Note: Private